MaoYuwei/microstructure-optimization-ml/README.md

 ## Citation
 If you use this code or data, please cite:

-A. Paul, P. Acar, W. Liao, A. Choudhary, V. Sundararaghavan and A. Agrawal.
-Microstructure Optimization with Constrained Design Objectives using Machine Learning-Based Feedback-Aware Data-Generation.
+A. Paul, P. Acar, W. Liao, A. Choudhary, V. Sundararaghavan and A. Agrawal. <a href="https://www.sciencedirect.com/science/article/abs/pii/S0927025619300151"> Microstructure Optimization with Constrained Design Objectives using Machine Learning-Based Feedback-Aware Data-Generation</a>.
 Journal of Computational Materials Science, 2019

 ## Developer Team & Collaborators